 Emotional intimacy in relationships is based on mutual emotions that a couple shares.
 Therefore, it is a must for any relationship to succeed.
 Emotional intimacy helps build a strong foundation for any relationship, helping the couple fight the toughest battles together.
-However, it is wearing off between partners due to busy schedules, work pressure, and other issues nowadays.
+However, it can take a backseat for partners due to busy schedules, work pressure, and other issues nowadays.
 Furthermore, it may be missing in certain relationships from the start as they are based on convenience or other factors that are not love.

 Nevertheless, emotional intimacy is a must for a relationship to sustain tough times.
 In this article, we discuss why emotional intimacy is important for all relationships, how you can build it, and more.
 Keep scrolling!

 What Is Emotional Intimacy And Why It Is Important

 An article published in Issues in Mental Health Nursing suggests that intimacy is a quality of a relationship in which the individuals have reciprocal feelings of trust and emotional closeness toward each other and are able to openly communicate their thoughts and feelings with each other (1).

 The invisible bond created by being close, accepting and understanding each other, and resonating with one another is what emotional intimacy is.

 There are many reasons emotional intimacy is important in a romantic relationship: